-This stitch is called Inverted feather stitch but it is very unlike a feather stitch.
-I found this stitch was found in an old fashioned stitch book by Anne Butler called Embroidery Stitches The stitch looks good worked in a thread that has a firm twist to it such as cotton perle.
-For the sample I used cotton perle #5.
-If you use thicker threads it makes a wonderful braid like edge which is great for things like fabric postcards, Artist trading cards, or you can use it on the edge of things like needle books etc.
+You can build up this stitch, line upon line to create pattern fills.
+It is also good to couch down ribbon, and thicker threads.
+The stitch looks good worked in a thread that has a firm twist to it such as cotton perle.
+For the sample, I used cotton perle #5.
+If you use thicker threads, it makes a wonderful braid-like edge which is good for projects such as the edge of fabric postcards, artist trading cards, or you can use it on the edge of things like needle books, fabric book pages etc.

 How to work Inverted feather stitch